-Sovereign Gold Bond 2017-18 – Eligibility, Interest, Taxation.
+Sovereign Gold Bond 2021 – Government Announces Gold Bond Scheme: Resident entities like individuals, trusts, universities and charitable institutions are eligible to purchase gold bonds.
 The Government of India will be launching the Sovereign Gold Bonds Scheme soon.
 As investors will get returns that are linked to gold price, the scheme is expected to offer the same benefits as physical gold.
 They can be used as collateral for loans and can be sold or traded on stock exchanges.

 SGBs are government securities denominated in grams of gold.
 They are substitutes for holding physical gold.
 Investors have to pay the issue price in cash and the bonds will be redeemed in cash on maturity.
 The Bond is issued by Reserve Bank on behalf of Government of India.

 The quantity of gold for which the investor pays is protected since he receives the ongoing market price at the time of redemption/ premature redemption.
 The SGB offers a superior alternative to holding gold in physical form.
 The risks and costs of storage are eliminated.
 Investors are assured of the market value of gold at the time of maturity and periodical interest.
 SGB is free from issues like making charges and purity in the case of gold in jewelry form.
 The bonds are held in the books of the RBI or in Demat form eliminating the risk of loss of scrip etc.